Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 # 5. Discussion

-- uncertainty in the Pynlimon region about how much rainfall falls during flood events (also see project examining influence of height on rainfall estimation in gridded rainfall products [here](#https://github.com/Thomasjkeel/FDRI-catchment-contribution-to-floods))
+- uncertainty in the Pynlimon region about how much rainfall falls during high-flow events (also see project examining influence of height on rainfall estimation in gridded rainfall products [here](#https://github.com/Thomasjkeel/FDRI-catchment-contribution-to-floods))

 # 6. Endnotes